Tgemayel/daniel-fernandez-951.github.io/data-science/lambda-school/_posts/2020-09-24-COVID-Risk-Analysis.md

 ---
 layout: post
 title: Who's At Risk For COVID?
-subtitle: Graphical exploration using CDC Data
 image: assets/img/uploaded-img/covid-twists.png
-categories: [Lambda School, Data Science]
+categories: [data-science, lambda-school]
-tags: [data-science, health, risk-assessment, analysis, lambda-ds, build-week-1]
+tags: [ds, health, risk-assessment, analysis, lambda-ds, build-week-1]
+description: >
+  Graphical exploration using CDC Data.
+sitemap: true
 ---
-/example/_posts

 - Table of Contents
 {:toc .large-only}

+Consult a trained physician for any medical advice!
+{:.note title="Disclaimer"}

 # Another Internet-Epidimeologist, GREAT! 🤦‍♂️
 Do not fret, there will be no talk about R<sub>t</sub> nor R<sub>0</sub>; instead, we will import CDC data from across the United States and display the data to gain insights.
 Use this [colab link] to get a detailed view into the process, comments welcomed.
 This blog is for refrence and a rough gauge of risk relative to the population of the United States.